kikipoulet/SukiUI/docs/docs/documentation/controls/inputs/contextmenu.md

 # ContextMenu

-Add a right-click triggered context menu for the control
+Add a right-click triggered context menu for a control.

 ## Show